 The Safety Precautions Landlords should take when renting your Property

 More and more homeowners are opting to become landlords instead of selling their home outright.
-If your local real estate market is on the upswing and you have decided to rent out your property, there are a couple of things to consider before getting your first tenants in to your own property.
+With some apartments offering guaranteed rental income of up to 9%, many investors see it profitable to buy properties on a buy-to-let and become a landlord.
+If you decide to become a landlord, there are a couple of things to consider before getting your first tenants in to your own property.

 Lanka Property Web has put together a list of handy tips to help you convert your home into a rental property.
 Make sure you do the math before setting the price of a rental.
 Calculate all the costs of keeping the place going: mortgage repayments, utilities, maintenance, repairs that may come up along the way.
 If you have decided to rent your home furnished, consider that the furniture might get damaged and need repairs.

-As a landlord, you are responsible for providing a habitable environment for your tenants.
+As a landlord, you are responsible for providing a habitable environment for your tenants before the tenant’s movers start unloading their stuff..
 That means that your property should not be a hazardous place.
 You should take care of any safety concerns before your tenant moves in to avoid lawsuits and future damage to the property.
 Some new rental property owners and landlords do not know how to make sure that their properties are safe for tenants.

 Once you have found and screened a tenant to fill the vacancy at your rental, the next step is to actually have the tenant move into your property.
 There are certain steps every landlord should take to help make this transition to be smooth as possible.
 If you get into the habit of checking off these items every time a new tenant moves in, the process will be easier for both you and the tenant, and misunderstandings and complaints will be minimized.